bingb0t5/im-in/PROJECT_ARCHITECTURE.md

 That means frontend changes, SQL changes, and documentation changes should be treated as one unit for high-risk flows.

+One important example is `merge_attendee_profiles(...)`, the SQL RPC used when guest/email-upgrade flows need to collapse two attendee identities into one canonical profile without relying on fragile client-side multi-table writes.

 ## Route And Page Structure

 The route table lives in `src/App.tsx`.